School Advisor Articles

 Hin Hao spent his early academic years at SJK (C) Lick Hung, a public Chinese-medium school.
 Despite being five years and nine months at Lick Hung, Hin Hao struggled.
 The language barrier was immense; his limited grasp of Chinese hindered his performance in most subjects.

-The move to Alice Smith, an international school based in Kuala Lumpur, changed everything.
+The move to Alice Smith School, an international school in Kuala Lumpur, changed everything.
 Hin Hao’s first day was a revelation — for the first time, he interacted with a Caucasian person, a novelty only previously experienced on YouTube.

 While the initial adjustment was challenging for Hin Hao due to shyness and limited social experience, he noticed a stark difference in the school culture.
 “In public schools, it felt like there was a clear barrier between the students and the teachers, whilst in an international school, although they are still the authoritative figure, you could still come to talk to them, somewhat like a friend.”